galiarmero/galiarmero.dev/content/blog/building-a-blog-with-gatsby-part-1-starting-the-hard-way/index.md

 ![How Gatsby Works](how-gatsby-works.png)

-Your data that can come from pretty much any source: Markdown files, APIs, [headless CMS](https://headlesscms.org) (basically a frontend-less CMS), and even a combination of multiple sources.
+Your data can come from pretty much any source: Markdown files, APIs, [headless CMS](https://headlesscms.org) (basically a frontend-less CMS), and even a combination of multiple sources.
 During build, Gatsby pulls them from those sources, transforms them into a usable form if you want to, and makes the data available for access via [GraphQL](https://graphql.org/).

 Then, you define expressive GraphQL queries to get the data you need and use them to create pages the way you like it using HTML, CSS and [React](https://reactjs.org/).
 Gatsby generates static pages based on these and you can deploy them to your favorite static web host.
 They are awesome and they worry about maintenance, security and [content delivery](https://en.wikipedia.org/wiki/Content_delivery_network), making deployment a walk in the park.

 ## Why I chose Gatsby

 The static site approach brings a lot of benefits to the table.
 Apart from the obvious performance advantages, potential intruders have small surface of attack since there is no running server or database.
-It is also more SEO-friendly since static pages are easily crawled by search engine bots.
+It is also more SEO-friendly as static pages are easily crawled by search engine bots.

 For this blog, going with a static site was a no-brainer.
 But there are [a lot](https://www.staticgen.com/) of static site generators to choose from.
 The decision all boiled down to personal preference.

+### Built for speed

+When I started learning Gatsby, I watched this terrific [talk](https://www.youtube.com/watch?v=U6SWCTrPtn8&) by [Kyle Mathews](https://twitter.com/kylemathews), founder of Gatsby.
+What stuck to me was the obsession with website speed.

 ### Tech stack